darlean-io/darlean.ts/examples/src/oracle/2_oracle_as_a_service/readme.md

 The advantage is that it is possible to refactor the implementation (for example, to rename objects, or to split them up) without affecting the application logic.

-The same principle holds for actor-oriented programming.
+The same principle holds for actor-oriented programming (after all, actors are also just plain objects).
 For many reasons, it may become necessary to refactor the underlying virtual actors.
 For example, you may not be happy anymore with their name.
 Or you need to implement new functionality, for which we find out it is better to put it in a separate actor.

 Considering our distributed Oracle, future might teach us that besides representing knowledge as simple facts, there could be other types of knowledge that are better represented by means of API calls